 The key is to make sure that you as a leader keep talking to the customer and employees at all levels, but particularly the front line people.
 ‘Customer service reps, sales people, factory workers, they know what’s working and what’s not, and probably what the company should be doing.
 The problem is no one is listening to them.
 It’s gold to be mined,’ advises Goldstein.

 4. You’re always in meetings.

 Okay, you’re thinking.
 This is all very well.
-But getting close to customers, challenging every system you have and looking long and hard in the mirror about what your company is really all about all take time.
+But getting close to customers, challenging every system you have and looking long and hard in the mirror about what your company all take time.
 And as every CEO knows, there’s never any time.